 While all these designs are great and have their own flair, the best Minecraft barn ideas are the ones you get from watching all these videos.
 There probably won’t be a barn among these that suits all your criteria.
 However, mixing and matching can help you make the barn of your dreams!

 In the end, Minecraft is a game that challenges the player and encourages creativity.
 All of these Minecraft barn ideas are a testament to that fact.
-So get out there and make the best adorable and practical Minecraft barn you can think up (or follow these great guides)!
+So get out there and make the best adorable and practical Minecraft barn you can think of (or follow these great guides)!